 Publishers are flooding the market with these rounds of layoffs but it doesn't seem to bother them so far.
 What seems to be their primary concern is the illusion they are creating for shareholders - that the unstable growth that began with aggressive monetisation could be upheld.

-Many people predicted AAA gaming industry would crash due to gamers finally waking up to the predatory practices, but publishers kept pushing on, culminating in a massive stock crash.
+Many people predicted AAA gaming industry would crash due to gamers finally waking up to the predatory practices, but on, culminating in a massive stock crash.
 Growth stopped, investors became worried and the next logical step seems to have been to cut costs by laying off the people who actually make the games.

 It was executives who were calling the shots that led the companies to this point but we are not seeing news of any of them slashing their massive salaries just yet.
 Sadly, it is the ground level employees who are being let go to make the bottom line look prettier.